planors/planors/CONTRIBUTING.md

 ### Setting up the project

-We use `npm` for the package manager for this project (for now), so make sure that it's installed and up to date
+We use `pnpm` for the package manager for this project, so make sure that it's installed and up to date

 ```
-npm install
+pnpm install
 ```

 To run the project you need to do the following steps: